python/docs-community/docs/workgroup/charter.rst

 ------------

 The Python Steering Council are permanent members of this working group.
-The initial workgroup members include:
+The initial workgroup members are:

 - Carol Willing
 - Ned Batchelder
 - Mariatta Wijaya
 - Julien Palard (Lead, Infrastructure/Localization)

-The workgroup may expand to up to 20 members, with a 25% or higher representation of community members who are not core developers.
+The working group may have up to 20 members, of which at least a quarter must not be core developers.

 The workgroup members will act as the editorial board for the Python documentation and make decisions on controversial content, if needed.